What is High Blood Pressure – Hypertension?

 If you want just the summary on high blood pressure, then watch the video below:

 There are essentially 2 types of hypertension.
 Primary and Secondary.
-There is a type of high blood pressure called pulmonary hypertension, but this is not discussed in this article.
+There is a type of hypertension called pulmonary hypertension, but this is not discussed in this article.

 Primary hypertension is when there is no identifiable cause for it.
 This type of hypertension takes years to develop, and the majority of people fall into this category of hypertension.